August 1, 2009

 When will our education leaders catch on to the new web tools?

-While the web becomes more accessible by the day, our schools are becoming less and less willing to embrace the new tools that have turned the web into a Read/Write medium for everybody.
+While the web becomes more accessible by the day, our school administrators are becoming less and less willing to embrace the new tools that have turned the web into a Read/Write medium for everybody.

 Read the rest of this entry »